About AlgaeBase

 Citing AlgaeBase

-Cite AlgaeBase as: Guiry, M.D. & Guiry, G.M. .
+Please cite AlgaeBase as: Guiry, M.D. & Guiry, G.M. .
 AlgaeBase.
-World-wide electronic publication, National University of Ireland, Galway. https://www.algaebase.org; searched on .
+World-wide electronic publication, University of Galway. https://www.algaebase.org; searched on .
+Retaining our university facilities is dependent on such citations.

 Acknowledgements

-Many people at NUI, Galway contributed to AlgaeBase.
+Many people at the University of Galway contributed to AlgaeBase.
 In particular, Ms Eilís Nic Dhonncha in the period 1996-97 and 1999-2005; Dr Fabio Rindi (1999-2006), Dr Robert Wilkes, Mr Andy Taylor, Ms Sandy Lawson, Dr Róisín Nash, and Ms Liz Moran.
-We are most grateful to all of them.
+We are very grateful to all of them.

 Limitations